 The SOE has created a Writing Hub to support students writing their dissertations, theses, field projects and course papers.
 The Writing Hub includes:

 - Writing Support Program: Open to all School of Education Graduate Students who would like 1:1 coaching on their writing.
 You can sign up using this google form for a writing coach with the School of Education Writing Hub.

-- Writing Retreats: All students are invited to write in community at remote writing retreats held five times during the year.
+- Writing Retreats: All students are invited to write in community at in-person writing retreats held during the spring and fall semesters.

 - BIWOC Writing Circles: Open to all BIWOC in the School of Education on Sundays for weekly meetings to develop your public scholarship projects in community.
 Contact Leah Sicat (email@example.com) for more information.